ArduPilot/plotjuggler-apbin-plugins/README.md

 PlotJuggler looks for plugins in specific folders.
 Check **App->Preferences->Plugins** in PlotJuggler to find out which they are and add more if you wish to.

-If you have added a folder, you will need to restart PlotJuggler for the chage to take effect.
+If you have added a folder, you will need to restart PlotJuggler for the change to take effect.

 ### For prebuilt binaries

-You can find a pre-built plugin for Ubuntu in the [Github Releases](https://github.com/ArduPilot/plotjuggler-apbin-plugins/releases) page.
+You can find a pre-built plugin for Ubuntu and Windows in the [Github Releases](https://github.com/ArduPilot/plotjuggler-apbin-plugins/releases) page.
 Copy that binary to one of the PlotJuggler plugin folders.

 ### For Docker-built binaries